 Hours: Mon.-Sat., 10 a.m.-5 p.m.; Sun., 1 p.m.-5 p.m.

-The Nelson-Atkins Museum of Art is considered one of the top art museums in the United States.
-It features one of America';s finest collections of Asian art, as well as extensive collections of American, American Indian, Egyptian, and European art.
+Continue your museum trip with a visit to one of the top fine art museums in the United States.
+The Nelson-Atkins Museum of Art features one of America's finest collections of Asian art, as well as extensive collections of American, American Indian, Egyptian, and European art.

 4525 Oak St., Kansas City MO 64111, 816-751-1278